AnthonyEvseev/aiogram_bot/README.md

 I did not come up with and did not find a solution to several questions.

-I'm ashamed to leave it in this state, but I spent more on it initially scheduled time and I decided that I need to go and study further.
+I had to leave the code in this state because I spent more on it initially scheduled time and I decided that I need to go and study further.

 As I gain new knowledge, I will return and complete this bot.